December 23, 2020

 Dogs allowed: Yes

 The forested hills of Monterey provide numerous hiking opportunities, but it’s hard to beat Veteran’s Memorial Park.
 This expansive Monterey park is home to the Huckleberry Hill Loop Trail, a wonderful day hike for nature lovers.
 Surrounded by gorgeous wildflowers, the path has moderately steep parts to challenge hikers every now and then.
-This dog-friendly hike in Monterey also has scenic routes that boast incredible views.
+With scenic routes that boast incredible views, you’ll experience the best hiking in Monterey.

 Earl Moser Trail Loop